 Hot, Hot Heat

 Blazing temps and prolonged exposure to direct sunlight can wreak havoc on homes, and roofing gets the brunt of the sun’s rays.
 In addition to causing materials to degrade, this exposure is also heating up the home, putting a strain on cooling systems and sending your utility bill soaring.
 To combat damage from the sun, manufacturers have shingles that reflect a percentage of the sun’s rays, cutting down significantly on heat absorption.
 So popular is this idea of “cool roofs” that some states and municipalities in hotter climates have begun incorporating high solar reflectance as requirements into building codes.

 Interested in a solar reflectant shingle?
-Look for products that specify they are “solar reflective” and rated by the Cool Roof Rating Council (CRRC).
-Many CRRC-rated products are also ENERGY STAR® rated to reduce energy costs.
+Look for products that specify they are “solar reflective” which state that they can be used to comply with the 2016 California Title 24 Part 6 Cool Roof Requirements.
+Many of these products are also ENERGY STAR® rated to reduce energy costs.